js2264/RegAtlas/README.md

 10. Install all the required packages directly from the server after launching R using ```sudo -i R```!
 <br>
 **IMPORTANT: There is no more need to source global.R and to execute rsconnect::deployApp().
 The app works by itself when ui.R and server.R are located in /srv/shiny-server/, as long as all the dependencies (required packages!!!) are installed.**

-# TO DO:

-- UPDATE GENOME BROWSER INTEGRATION
-- LINK DOMAIN
-- UPDATE DATASET